myWsq/processor/README.md

 }
 ```

-This is not an elegant solution but worked.
+It is not an elegant solution but worked. 🤕